AdamPaternostro/Azure-Spark-Livy/README.md

     curl -k --user "admin:<<YOUR-HDI-PASSWORD>>" -v -X DELETE "<<YOUR-HDI-CLUSTERNAME>>.azurehdinsight.net/livy/batches/0"

 ## SQL Job
+Run a Spark SQL Statement using the Hive metastore
     1 - Type "nano SparkApp2.txt" (or use VI or whatever) and place the below in the file.
 Change the << >> items.
     { "args":
     [